 Day of Remembrance for all Victims of Chemical Warfare 2020

 The Geneva Institute for Human Rights, based on its

 without distinction of any kind, such as race or sex, stands with

 April of every year, is a day to remember and reflect upon the

-tragic history of chemical warfare and
+tragic history of chemical warfare and honor all its victims.

 The history of this day dates back to the First World War,

 where millions of lives were lost through the use of chemical

 day aims to raise awareness on the atrocious effects of chemical

-weapons and other forms of destruction
+weapons and other forms of destruction that stagnate sustainable

 GIHR also urges all governments to actively contribute in ridding the world of chemical weapons and all other weapons of mass destruction, by intensifying efforts in ensuring the ratification and full implementation of the Chemical Weapons Convention by all countries around the world and enacting stricter laws holding those accountable, thus ensuring the elimination of the threat of chemical weapons and the promotion of the goals of peace and security.